Operation Tidal Wave II: History

 By late December 2015, Col. Steve Warren announced that airstrikes conducted by the US-led Coalition had destroyed 90% of ISIL's oil production, since the beginning of Operation Tidal Wave II.
 The Pentagon said that Coalition airplanes had destroyed about 400 tankers.

 On 2 April 2016, the Washington Post reported that more than 200 strikes against oil wells, refineries, pipelines and trucks.
 American officials said that since the start of the campaign, the Islamic State’s oil production had plummeted, and it had lost both refining capacity and easy access to its black-market dealers in Syria and southern Turkey.

 On 7 August 2016, "multiple" coalition warplanes destroyed some 83 oil tankers used by the Islamic State near Albu Kamal.
 It was not immediately clear if the drivers of the oil tankers in Sunday's raids were forewarned.

 Aftermath

 Between 2015 and 2017, the strikes conducted as part of Tidal Wave II reduced ISIL's oil revenues by more than 90% with over 2,500 tanker trucks destroyed and many mobile refineries and other oil infrastructure disabled.
-In 2019, Secretary of Defense Mark Esper announced that the US will send armored vehicles and troops to secure the oil fields and prevent ISIL from retaking them.
+In 2019, Secretary of Defense Mark Esper announced that the US would send armored vehicles and troops to secure the oil fields and prevent ISIL from retaking them.
 Since 2020, the United States has stationed troops in Syria for this purpose.